schaiblc/McMaster_AEV_MPC_Algorithms/README.md

 ## STLMPC
 Successive local tracking lines are generated via QPs (https://github.com/liuq/QuadProgpp), then a nonlinear SLSQP solver (https://nlopt.readthedocs.io/en/latest/NLopt_Algorithms/#slsqp) performs optimization over a future time horizon, yielding a predicted trajectory.
 The first free control inputs are applied and the process repeats each control step.
 Dynamic obstacle avoidance is integrated via a CNN based on the YOLO architecture where EKF tracking is integrated into path planning for multi-vehicle contexts.
 Both implementations of STLMPC assuming a constant velocity and varying velocity are given (the varying velocity scheme encourages higher speeds for racing).

-**Use the clickable videos below to see the STLMPC algorithm in action**
+**Use the clickable videos below to see the STLMPC algorithm in action:**
 <table>
   <tr>
     <td>